Bradford-Wong/CS461-Group72-Capstone/README.md

 # CS391-Group72-Capstone
 For project #72 (Field diagnostics app) and individual written assignments The actual Android project can be located here: https://github.com/jeffreykat/MyVetPath.
-We couldn't add an Android project into this repository.
+We had difficulty using Android Studio with this repository, which is why we made a separate repository for just the Android application.

 # Build Instructions